-With increasing numbers of nursing faculty retiring in the next few years, a growing need exists for nurse educators to help develop the next generation of skilled, compassionate nurses.
-Azusa Pacific University’s Master of Science in Nursing in Nursing Education program offers comprehensive preparation for teaching nursing in academic and clinical settings.
-Students study alongside experienced nurse educators and benefit from specialized coursework built on a strong foundation of ethics and compassion taught from a Christian worldview.
-Graduates of the master's in nursing education program will be prepared as transformational nurse educators ready to impact 21st-century health care and nursing education.
+You’ll graduate prepared to teach nursing in academic and clinical settings.
+You’ll study alongside experienced nurse educators and benefit from specialized coursework built on a strong foundation of ethics and compassion taught from a Christian worldview.
+You’ll be prepared as a transformational nurse educator ready to impact 21st-century health care and nursing education.

-- Develop conceptual and analytic skills, and the competencies required to teach nursing in academic, vocational, and health care organizations.
+- Develop conceptual and analytic skills and the competencies required to teach nursing in various settings

 - Fulfill the educational and practical requirements to sit for the Certified Nurse Educator (CNE) exam.

 - Learn from experienced faculty-practitioners who provide opportunities for students to put course material into practice.